 - masonite hardboard

 - all the fun Halloween decor to cover the walls

 This is definitely an undertaking, but if you're up for it, you could have the best home haunt on your block!

 Turn your front yard into a haunted graveyard full of ghosts

 The only thing better than a scary haunted house is a scary haunted graveyard.
 In addition to the usual Halloween decor like tons of tombstones, skeletons, bones, etc, consider adding some chicken wire ghosts to your yard to really make it look like it's being haunted by spirits.
 The above tutorial walks you through how simple it is to mold the chicken wire into human form to look like a floating apparition.

 - pliers to bend the wire in place

 - optional: fog machine and spooky music (honestly, these maybe shouldn't be optional because they'll really bring it home!)

-Okay, so maybe you aren't as crafty others and really don't have the energy to make an entire haunted house on your property.
+Okay, so maybe you aren't as crafty as others and really don't have the energy to make an entire haunted house on your property.
 Understandable.
-At the very least you could take a page out of Harry Potter and add these seriously cool floating candles to your entryway.
-If you choose to safely welcome trick or treaters this year they will be visible from your front porch and will give them a little touch of magic this year.
+At the very least, you could take a page out of Harry Potter and add these seriously cool floating candles to your entryway.
+If you choose to safely welcome trick-or-treaters this year, they will be visible from your front porch and will give them a little touch of magic this year.